 Similarly, garden waste such as branches, sticks, grass, weeds all need put in a garden waste bin and collected seperately to your normal rubbish.
 You often need to pay extra for pickups of this bin, but it’s important you do so.

 It goes without saying now, I think, that we should all be recycing and trying to ensure that as little rubbish goes to landfill as possible.
 Make sure you seperate out your cans, plastics, food etc, and follow your local council advice on how to get rid of these, by putting the right bins out on the right days.
 It’s not rocket science and it doesn’t take long, so we should all be doing our bin and not just dumping everything into a general waste bin.
+Make sure you use more zero-waste and eco-friendly products and containers so that most of your rubbish can be recycled.

 Image – SHVETS Production via Pexels